genomicepidemiology/kma/README.md

 Example of setting up a database in shared memory.
 ```
-kma shm –t_db templates –shmLvl 1
+kma shm -t_db database/name -shmLvl 1
 ```

-“-shmLvl” specifies how much of the database there should be stored in shared memory, use.
+-shmLvl specifies how much of the database there should be stored in shared memory, use.
-“-shm-h” to get an overview of the different levels.
+-shm-h to get an overview of the different levels.

 Example of taking it down again, always remember to do this then it is no longer needed:
 ```
-kma shm –t_db database/name –shmLvl 1 –destroy
+kma shm -t_db database/name -shmLvl 1 -destroy
 ```

 # Installation Requirements #